TonyRipa/PlaceValue/README.md

 Complex Exponential
 --------
-Whereas <i>exponential.js</i> provided a hyperbolic trigonometric interface, and <i>fourier.js</i> provided a circular trigonometric interface, <i>complexexponential.js</i> provides both hyberbolic and circular trig in one interface.
+Whereas <i>exponential.js</i> provided a hyperbolic trigonometric interface, and <i>fourier.js</i> provided a circular trigonometric interface, <i>complexexponential.js</i> provides both hyperbolic and circular trig in one interface.
 Whereas Exponential provided 1 axis for real powers of e<sup>x</sup>, and Fourier provided 1 axis for imaginary powers of e<sup>x</sup>, ComplexExponential provides a horizontal axis for real powers of e<sup>x</sup>, and a vertical axis for imaginary powers of e<sup>x</sup>.
 For example, exp(x)+cos(x) is represented via ComplexPlaceValue as

 <pre>
 0½